MDKrogman/airq-report/README.md

 To read the report, open `airq_report.pdf`.
 The raw version of this file is `airq_report.Rmd`.

-The folder "models and visuals" contains the code work that went into this report, as well as .rds files containing the results of the machine learning models (see .pred and .pred_class for the model's predictions for `results.rds` and `results_glm.rds` respectively)
+The folder `models and visuals` contains the code work that went into this report, as well as .rds files containing the results of the machine learning models (see .pred and .pred_class for the model's predictions for `results.rds` and `results_glm.rds` respectively)